 Jim Harvey is hired to guard a small wagon train as it makes its way west.
 The train is attacked by Indians and Harvey, hoping to persuade Aguila, the chief, to call off the attack due to ...
 See full summary »

 Fugitive bank robber Joe Maybe steals the identity of a marshal and rides into a town whose judge asks Joe to act as town marshal but an old flame almost betrays his real identity forcing Joe to claim she's his wife.

-Murphy deserts the Union Army to warn former Texas neighbors of impending Indian attacks triggered by Army massacre.
+Lt.
+Frank Hewitt deserts the Union Army to warn former Texas neighbors of impending Indian attacks triggered by Army massacre.
 He overcomes initial distrust and convinces the homesteaders (all women whose men are away fighting in the Confederate Army) to take refuge in an abandoned mission.
 He trains them to fight and shoot in anticipation of the attack.
 The only other man at the mission runs away o save his scalp and ends up leading the Indians back to the mission.
 Surrounded and outnumbered, the defenders prepare for the final assault..
 Written by

 13 of 18 people found this review helpful.

 Was this review helpful to you?

 | Report this